dcoates83/Azure-Sky-Ragdolls/pages/litters.md

 month of pregnancy.</p>
           <p>
-            When we believe the Queens are pregnant, we update every Depositor the <strong >anticipated litter birth date.</strong> Cats’ gestation period approximately around 58-70 days.
+            When we believe the Queens are pregnant, we update every Depositor the <strong >anticipated litter birth date.</strong> Cats’ gestation period varies around 58-70 days.
           </p>
           <p>
             While vaccinations are given on 8, 12 and 16 weeks, Vaccines and alter days are depending on the Veterinarian.
 Go home dates may change depending on these conditions.